Ronin1702/Book-Search-Engine/README.md

 # Book-Search-Engine [![MIT](https://img.shields.io/static/v1.svg?label=📃%20License&message=MIT&color=important)](./LICENSE)

-A book search engine using MERN stack.
+A book search engine using using Google Books API and GraphQL with Apollo Server to fetch and modify data, replacing the old RESTful API method.
+This app is also deploy to Heroku.

 ## Table of Contents